privacybydesign/irma-documentation/website/versioned_docs/version-v0.8.0/irma-frontend.md

 ## Differences with [irmajs](irmajs.md)
 The previous JavaScript library `irmajs` combined frontend and backend functionality.
-The `startSession` related functions could be used to for starting sessions, and `handleSession` could be used for actually being the frontend to the user.
+The `startSession` related functions could be used to start sessions, and `handleSession` could be used for actually being the frontend to the user.

 In the new library we have split these functionalities into two libraries.
 The session management functionality